 Pet Food Contaminants and Toxins

-Fumonisin B1 is the most prevalent member of a family of toxins produced by several species of Fusarium moulds which occur mainly in grains.
-Most species are harmless saprobes and are relatively abundant members of the soil microbial community.
+Fumonisin is a toxin produced by several species of the genus Fusarium Molds, which occur mainly in grains.
+Most species are harmless and are relatively abundant members of the soil microbial community.
 Some species produce mycotoxins in cereal crops that can affect human and animal health if they enter the food chain.
 While the acute toxicity of fumonisin is low, it is the known cause of two diseases which occur in domestic animals with rapid onset: equine leukoencephalomalacia and porcine pulmonary oedema syndrome.

 Melamine (1,3,5-Triazine-2,4,6-Triamine) is a chemical compound used to economically adulterate material to make it appear to have higher protein content.
 With cyanuric acid, this compound was implicated in the 2007 pet food recalls.
 The crystals formed with melamine deposited in an animal's kidneys resulting in acute renal failure.

 Ochratoxins (A, B, C) are mycotoxins produced by some Aspergillus species and Penicillium species, like A. ochraceus or P. viridicatum, with ochratoxin A as the most prevalent and relevant fungal toxin of this group.
 Ochratoxin A is known to occur in commodities like cereal/grain, coffee, dried fruit and red wine.
 Ochratoxins may be toxic to humans as it collects in animal meat.